junxit/us-congress-bills-113/bill.md

   >   - **(1)** *In general* There is hereby established a commission (hereinafter referred to in this section as the “Commission”) that shall serve as the head of the Bureau.
   >   - **(2)** *Authority to prescribe regulations* The Commission may prescribe such regulations and issue such orders in accordance with this title as the Commission may determine to be necessary for carrying out this title and all other laws within the Commission’s jurisdiction and shall exercise any authorities granted under this title and all other laws within the Commission’s jurisdiction.
   > - **(c)** *Composition of the Commission*
-  >   - **(1)** *In general* The Commission shall be composed of 5 members who shall be appointed by the President, by and with the advice and consent of the Senate, from among individuals who—
+  >   - **(1)** *In general* The Commission shall be composed of the Vice Chairman for Supervision of the Federal Reserve System and 4 additional members who shall be appointed by the President, by and with the advice and consent of the Senate, from among individuals who—
   >     - **(A)** are citizens of the United States; and
   >     - **(B)** have strong competencies and experiences related to consumer financial protection.
-  >   - **(2)** *Staggering* The members of the Commission shall serve staggered terms, which initially shall be established by the President for terms of 1, 2, 4, and 5 years, respectively.
+  >   - **(2)** *Staggering* The members of the Commission appointed under paragraph (1) shall serve staggered terms, which initially shall be established by the President for terms of 1, 2, 4, and 5 years, respectively.
   >   - **(3)** *Terms*
-  >     - **(A)** *In general* Each member of the Commission, including the Chair, shall serve for a term of 5 years.
+  >     - **(A)** *In general* Each member of the Commission appointed under paragraph (1), including the Chair, shall serve for a term of 5 years.
-  >     - **(B)** *Removal for cause* The President may remove any member of the Commission only for inefficiency, neglect of duty, or malfeasance in office.
+  >     - **(B)** *Removal* The President may remove any member of the Commission appointed under paragraph (1).
-  >     - **(C)** *Vacancies* Any member of the Commission appointed to fill a vacancy occurring before the expiration of the term to which that member’s predecessor was appointed (including the Chair) shall be appointed only for the remainder of the term.
+  >     - **(C)** *Vacancies* Any member of the Commission appointed under paragraph (1) appointed to fill a vacancy occurring before the expiration of the term to which that member’s predecessor was appointed (including the Chair) shall be appointed only for the remainder of the term.
-  >     - **(D)** *Continuation of service* Each member of the Commission may continue to serve after the expiration of the term of office to which that member was appointed until a successor has been appointed by the President and confirmed by the Senate, except that a member may not continue to serve more than 1 year after the date on which that member’s term would otherwise expire.
+  >     - **(D)** *Continuation of service* Each member of the Commission appointed under paragraph (1) may continue to serve after the expiration of the term of office to which that member was appointed until a successor has been appointed by the President and confirmed by the Senate, except that a member may not continue to serve more than 1 year after the date on which that member’s term would otherwise expire.
-  >     - **(E)** *Other employment prohibited* No member of the Commission shall engage in any other business, vocation, or employment.
+  >     - **(E)** *Other employment prohibited* No member of the Commission appointed under paragraph (1) shall engage in any other business, vocation, or employment.
-  > - **(d)** *Affiliation* With respect to members appointed pursuant to subsection (c), not more than 3 shall be members of any one political party.
+  > - **(d)** *Affiliation* With respect to members appointed pursuant to subsection (c)(1), not more than 2 shall be members of any one political party.
   > - **(e)** *Chair of the Commission*
-  >   - **(1)** *Appointment* The Chair of the Commission shall be appointed by the President from among the members of the Commission.
+  >   - **(1)** *Appointment* The Chair of the Commission shall be appointed by the President from among the members of the Commission appointed under subsection (c)(1).
   >   - **(2)** *Authority* The Chair shall be the principal executive officer of the Bureau, and shall exercise all of the executive and administrative functions of the Bureau, including with respect to—
   >     - **(A)** the appointment and supervision of personnel employed under the Bureau (other than personnel employed regularly and full time in the immediate offices of members of the Commission other than the Chair);
   >     - **(B)** the distribution of business among personnel appointed and supervised by the Chair and among administrative units of the Bureau; and